PHSI-supplements/labs/integrated-labs/IntegerLab/doc/01-getting-started.md

 > Herb Bee, the chief engineer, explains that Eclectic Electronics is developing a patent-pending C-licon tool that will convert C code into an integrated circuit that has the same functionality as the original C code.
 > To test it out, he tasked you with writing the code to implement an Arithmetic Logic Unit (ALU).
 > Your task will be to implement integer addition, subtraction, multiplication, and division.
-> Even though high-leve languages' *logical* boolean operations normally are not part of an ALU, Herb wants you to include these in the ALU to see if that can make some programs run faster.
+> Even though high-level languages' *logical* boolean operations normally are not part of an ALU, Herb wants you to include these in the ALU to see if that can make some programs run faster.
 > Because bitwise operations and bit shift operations have already been implemented, you will be able to use C's bitwise and bit shift operators,
 > but because arithmetic operations have not yet been implemented, you cannot use C's arithmetic operators.
 > Because C library functions generally make use of arithmetic operations (which have not yet been implemented), you cannot use library functions.